poare/lqcd/pion_mass/logs/info.md

 - 1/27:
   - Job 169: Running cl3 dispersion curve with p ranging from 0 to 8, step size 1/3.
 Want to see what happens on the non-integral values.
   - Job 172: Running su3 dispersion curve with p from 0 to 5, step size 1/2.
 See if there's still weird stuff happening on the half integers.
+  - Half integers are supposed to be problematic because momentum is quantized, so it's actually good that we're getting weird results.
+However, still not matching up with the desired dispersion relation.
+- 1/31:
+  - Job 11705: Running cl3 dispersion with Fourier factor inverted to see if it changes anything.
+Didn't work.
+  - Job 11713: Running cl3 dispersion with some extra changes.
+Probably won't work, but worth a shot.
+  - I should examine how the momentum is changing at different momentum values.
+It doesn't seem to be changing really at all, but the FT factor should be significant.
+  - Next up: Run Phiala's code at p = {5, 0, 0} vs my quenched code.
+See if they have similar results.
+If they do, then there's probably a bug in my analysis.
+    - Job 11716: Running my quenched code.
+Output at /home/poare/lqcd/pion_mass/output/su3_24_48_b6p10050_11716
+    - Job 11718: Running Phiala's code at p = {5, 0, 0}.
+Output will be at /home/poare/lqcd/pion_mass/output/playing_with_pions_output_p_5
+  - Especially check if the np.abs() that I'm using are affecting it at all.
+See if the values at nonzero momentum and nonzero $n_x$ are looking similarly-- they should definitely be different.
+- 2/2:
+  - Job 11783: Running cl3 dispersion with periodic boundary conditions bc = {1, 1, 1, 1} to see if that changes anything.
+  - Next up: Should probably make sure I'm doing the correct shifts.
+A real and even function will have a real Fourier transform, and the output should be real, so we should expect this function that we're transforming is even.
+However, correlation functions only even from the halfway point.
+  - Question for Phiala: Should the data have any imaginary components?
+Does that indicate that I should do the FT from a different base point?
+    - It's ok to have imaginary components as long as they're uncorrelated and suppressed.
+    - When debugging, try printing out individual data and bootstrapped data to see how it behaves.
+- 2/3:
+  - Job 12053: Edited some code to run larger lattice configurations at /data/d10b/ensembles/isoClover/cl21_32_96_b6p1_m0p2800_m0p2450_mn3-ec/cfgs/3.
+Didn't work-- ran at too heavy quark mass (used m_s instead of m_light), so have to rerun.
+- 2/4:
+  - Job 12146: Running at actual quark masses.
+Now there's an issue with the effective mass not plateauing, we're back to the old problem and I don't know why.
+- 2/5: Editing some code to reflect what I was doing before I changed it to Phiala's.
+Make sure this doesn't break it.
+  - Job 12438 (50 configs) and 12578 (all configs): Running effective mass on cl3 with the new code.
+  - Job 12579: Running pion dispersion on cl3 with new code.
+- 2/6: Check on 12583 and 12586 once they're done, the first is eff mass and the second is pion dispersion.
+- 2/7: My code didn't work (as expected).
+However, 12583 (eff mass) has a really bad eff mass plot and looks wrong.
+Yet, the pion dispersion (12586) at least looks like the other code.
+It's still not the right shape, but it looks decent, and I need to try actually plotting it with units.
+Need to figure out why they look different, the code should be the same.
+Now I need to find the bug:
+  - Job 12650: This code is changing how the propagator is computed, so it's using the (prop * gamma * antiprop * gamma):trace() instead of qcd.dot(prop, prop).
+    - If this doesn't work, then try changing back to the gathering method while using qcd.dot to compute the twopt function.
+    - Job 12651: Code is changed the same way, but running pion dispersion.
+    - UPDATE: Cancelled these jobs.
+I just had a bug in my jupyter notebook, my code looks like it gives me the same information that Phiala's code does.
+  - Job 12652: Running my modified new code on the large lattice configuration.